plibither8/wayback-sitemap-archive/README.md

 ## Usage

-Create a Gist, note it's ID.
-This is where we will store the (old) followers list.

 * Clone this repo.
 * Install npm dependencies: `npm install`
 * Change `SITEMAP_URL` to your sitemap or pass it as the command-line argument.